mirolaukka/tablipy/README.md

-Absolutely!
-Here's the `README.md` content without the code blocks:

 # Tablipy

 Tablipy is a Python library for working with tabular data.
 It provides a simple and intuitive way to create, manipulate, and print tabular data structures.